-Service Type:

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the e authority to provide the following additional service not

-specified in statute.
+the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Title: Assistive Technology HCBS Taxonomy: Category 1: Sub-Category 1: 14 Equipment, Technology, and Modifications 14031 equipment and technology Category 2: Sub-Category 2: Category 3: Sub-Category 3:

-Service Title:

-Assistive Technology

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-14 Equipment, Technology, and Modifications 14031 equipment and technology

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4: